 A powerful symbolism is associated with the gifts Chinese people make around New Year because giving and receiving presents is also an ancient tradition, distinctive for celebrating this holiday.

-The red envelopes, which we’ve already mentioned – called Lai-See or Hong-Bao – containing money, are given to young adults and children during the Chinese New Year.
+The red envelopes, which we’ve already mentioned – called Lai-See or Hong-Bao – containing money, are given to young adults and children during the Lunar New Year.

 Other symbolic gifts are the plum blossoms – which mean hope and courage, and also Daffodil flowers – a symbol of the New Year, or paintings illustrating these flowers, or stamps, sketches, amulets – all of them having the same strong significance as the natural flowers.

 Many families keep the tradition of placing in the house a full tray with sweets, candies and dry fruits, which will be served to the guests – the prosperity tray, “Chuen-hop”, or the Tray of Togetherness.
 The trays are usually divided into 8 sections, for as many types of food, which are symbolizing the New Year’s importance.

 The festive table set for celebrating the new coming year never lacks oranges – the symbol of wealth, and mandarins – a symbol of good fortune.

 Before the New Year, the Chinese people decorate their living rooms with flower vases, with plates full of oranges or mandarins (which symbolize plenty of happiness) and a tray with sweets containing eight types of dry fruits.

 In every house, there must be blossoming plants in order to symbolize the rebirth.
 It is believed that the flowers symbolize prosperity and a successful career.
 A plant which blossoms on the New Year’s Day predicts a prosperous year for the respective house.